 If you feel ill, please do not come to campus and seek medical advice.
 If you live on-campus, please stay in your residence room.
 The COVID-19 reporting protocols for students, faculty and staff are available online.

 First, do not panic.
-Remember, we are all taking extra health and safety precautions and our facilities have enhanced cleaning to mitigate risks to your health and safety.
+Remember, we are all taking extra health and safety precautions and our facilities have increased daily cleaning protocols to ensure your health and safety.
 If extra cleaning is necessary, all areas where that individual was present will be thoroughly cleaned before normal operations resume.
 Contact tracing and notification to close contacts is managed by Nova Scotia Public Health and they will contact directly anyone who would be part of the tracing for each case.
 If necessary, Acadia might be able to help Public Health with contact tracing, but the University is not responsible for contacting specific individuals considered at risk.

 When the University is informed by public health authorities of a confirmed positive COVID-19 case on campus, the University collaborates with them in taking all necessary measures.
 If public health authorities determine there is a health and safety risk on campus due to a positive case of COVID-19, the University will be provided with directives and appropriate steps will be taken.

 Any individual deemed at risk has been or will be contacted by public health authorities as will their close contacts.
 If action is required, the university community will be notified via email or Acadia ALERT.